vesy53/SoftUni/Technologies Fundamentals/11.ArraysLab/README.md

 |         |      |7 7 4 9|

 ## Hints
-     • Assume the first array arr1 has len1 elements and the second arr2 has len2 elements.
-     • The result array will have max(len1, len2) elements.
-     • We sum array elements one by one (from the first to the last).
+     â€¢ Assume the first array arr1 has len1 elements and the second arr2 has len2 elements. â€¢ The result array will have max(len1, len2) elements. â€¢ We sum array elements one by one (from the first to the last).
 To enable rotating (take the first element as next after the last), we use the position % length indexing: arr1[i % len1] and arr2[i % len2].

 # 08.Condense Array to Number